 Food diet for gastritis patients – For those suffering from inflammation of the stomach lining (gastritis), below is a list of food to help you get well easier and quicker.

 Gastritis is an inflammation of the stomach lining primarily caused by H. pylori bacteria.
 It is a stomach condition in which the stomach lining which is called the mucosa is inflamed or swollen.
 The stomach lining contains glands that produce stomach acid and an enzyme called pepsin.
-Gastritis may occur as a short episode or may be a long duration.
+Gastritis may occur as a short episode or maybe a long duration.
 It is a very common illness.
 It is usually mild and resolves without any treatment.
 Gastritis can cause pain in the upper part of your tummy (abdomen) and may lead to stomach ulcer.
-If not treated properly, it can last a long time and may lead to anemia or stomach ulcer.
+If not treated properly, it can last a long time and may lead to anaemia or stomach ulcer.
 Gastritis can be brief and sudden (acute gastritis), a long-lasting condition (chronic gastritis), or a special condition perhaps as part of another medical illness.
 Acute gastritis occurs suddenly, and will frequently respond to appropriate therapy while chronic gastritis develops slowly.

 Causes of gastritis